Last updated on July 19th, 2022 at 12:09 pm

 You can also try to have a journal where you can reflect on your daily life and recognize your different feelings about each day.
 Look back at what happened each day, consider what events could have been triggers for specific emotions, and be aware of what causes you to hate yourself.

-During the journaling process, you should recognize specific patterns and become more mindful about how your emotions change.
+During the journaling process, you should recognize specific patterns and become more mindful of how your emotions change.
 According to research, putting your thoughts and emotions into pen and paper, as you do while journaling, can be beneficial to minimizing psychological suffering.

 Find out what to do when the emotional pain is too much to bear.